weixian-zhang/FoodTruckJunkie/README.md

 * [Project Roadmap - If I Have More Time](#project-roadmap---if-i-have-more-time)
 * [What I Have Learned](#what-i-have-learned) - The Happy Moments :nerd_face:

-## System Deployment & Azure Resource provisioning
+## System Deployment & Azure Resource Provisioning

 The primary target deployment platform is on Azure and PaaS services are preferred over IaaS, as much as possible to reduce any infra-related maintenance overhead.
 * Infra-as-Code (see [Project Roadmap]((#project-roadmap))) is the defacto means to deploy any Azure resource, we are open to any practical ways but the team mainly adopts Bicep, Terraform and/or PowerShell at times.